arrow-kt/arrow-website/content/docs/learn/immutable-data/optional-prism.md

 The Arrow Optics plug-in generates two optics within `User`, namely `User.person` and `User.company`.
 These optics only focus on a value when it has the corresponding type.
-This is often use to modify a value only for a certain type in the hierarchy, leaving the rest untouched.
+This is often used to modify a value only for a certain type in the hierarchy, leaving the rest untouched.
 This is exactly what happens in the function below: `Person`s get their age incremented, but `Company`s remains unchanged.